US stock indices rise on robust technology earnings, inflation data

-Investor sentiment soared as Alphabet announced its inaugural dividend distribution, accompanied by the initiation of a substantial USD70 billion share buyback program.
-The company's first-quarter performance surpassed expectations, further fueling investor optimism.
+(MENAFN) US stock indices witnessed a collective uptick last week, fueled by a robust surge in trading, particularly on Friday, buoyed by impressive quarterly performances from tech giants Alphabet and Microsoft, alongside the release of US inflation data.
+Investors reacted positively to Alphabet's historic dividend distribution and the initiation of a USD70 billion share buyback program, coupled with better-than-anticipated first-quarter results.
+The landmark achievement of Alphabet's parent company, Google, surpassing a market capitalization of two trillion dollars for the first time contributed to the market's optimism, with the company's stock climbing over 10 percent to USD171.95 per share.

-Alphabet, the parent company of the renowned search engine "Google," witnessed its market value surpass the historic milestone of two trillion dollars for the first time.
-This achievement followed a notable surge in its stock price, which soared by over 10 percent to reach USD171.95 per share.
+Similarly, Microsoft experienced a notable uptick in its share price following quarterly revenues and profits that exceeded Wall Street's expectations.
+The company attributed its strong performance to the increased adoption of artificial intelligence within its cloud services, further bolstering investor confidence.

-Similarly, Microsoft's shares experienced an upward trajectory after the company reported quarterly revenues and profits that exceeded Wall Street's forecasts.
-These gains were primarily attributed to the increased adoption of artificial intelligence across its cloud services.
+Against this backdrop, major US stock indices reflected the bullish sentiment prevalent in the market.
+The Standard & Poor's 500 index rose by 2.67 percent, closing the week at 5,099.96 points, while the Nasdaq Composite Index surged by 4.23 percent to reach 15,927.90 points.
+The Dow Jones Industrial Average also posted gains, albeit more modestly, rising by 0.67 percent to reach 38,239.66 points.

-In terms of market movements, the Standard & Poor's 500 index surged by 2.67 percent over the course of the week, reaching a level of 5,099.96 points.
-This upward momentum underscored the overall positive sentiment prevailing in the US stock market, driven by strong corporate performances and encouraging economic data.
+Overall, the week's market movements underscored the resilience and strength of the US stock market, driven by positive earnings reports from key technology companies and encouraging economic data.
+Investors remain cautiously optimistic as they navigate ongoing market volatility and uncertainties surrounding global events and economic indicators.

 Legal Disclaimer: